MARGO06/Coffee-house/TypeScript-Badges-Compilation.md

 3. to install type definitions in libraries to use the **@types** prefix.

 **Conclusions** : using modules in TS the same like JS, but a developer needs to compile modules for working these modules.
 A developer can use different libraries, but there is a main condition that a library has to have type definitions.

+**8.Organize Code with Namespaces in TypeScript.**

+**Main tips:**

+1. use namespaces to organize code, it's reduce the amount of code in the global scope and provide a context for names, which helps reduce naming collisions;

+2. a developer can also nest namespaces within namespaces,but a code became more and more difficult.
+A developer can provide more easy code by creating an alias(**import** keyword).

+**Conclusions** : to organize code a developer can use namespaces or modules.
+Namespaces are easy to use for simple implementations and do not depend on a module loader, modules offer some additional benefits that namespaces do not.